 This year, many Oregonians will vote to choose who will get to hold public offices from school boards to the United States Senate.
 Only a few will stand for election to those offices, and fewer still will be elected to represent the rest of us, including those who did not vote for them and those who are not allowed a vote.
 The next conversation in our Making Democracy series will explore experiences of running for and holding public office.
 What determines who runs for public office in Oregon?
 What does it mean to represent a diverse community?
 Who runs and why, and to whom are they most accountable?
-Join us for a conversation on representation, democracy, and elections with Gresham City Councilor Eddy Morales, Ana del Rocío, executive director of Oregon Futures Lab, and other guests.
+Join us for a conversation on representation, democracy, and elections with former Happy Valley Mayor Lori Chavez-DeRemer, Gresham City Councilor Eddy Morales, and Ana del Rocío, executive director of Oregon Futures Lab.

 Think & Drink is an onstage conversation series that explores provocative ideas and fresh perspectives.
 Come prepared to listen, watch, and engage.
 We invite you to stay after the program for snacks and conversation.
 Minors are welcome when accompanied by an adult.

 When: Wednesday, March 11, 7:00 to 8:30 p.m.
 Doors open at 6:00 p.m.

 Where: The Alberta Rose Theatre, 3000 NE Alberta St., Portland

 Tickets: General admission tickets for this event are $15.
 Click here to purchase tickets.

 To make sure as many people as possible who want to attend are able to, a small portion of tickets are available at no cost.
 If you’re able to pay for a ticket, we ask that you do so to help keep this program accessible to all.
 Click here to reserve no-cost tickets.